Is Montana state’s gun laws something that has got you on your toes?

 10. Gun Laws on Domestic Abusers

-While some states have taken steps to close this gap, unfortunately, Montana has no clear law in place to prevent domestic abusers from possessing a gun immediately after an initial order is issued.
-This misdemeanor conviction should not be taken lightly.
+While some states have taken steps to close this gap, Montana has no clear law in place to prevent domestic abusers from possessing a gun immediately after an initial order is issued.

 Montana Gun Laws Final Thoughts

-Montana has quite a permissive law for guns as compared to other states in the country.
-Consequently, Montana experiences one of the highest gun death rates as well.
+Montana has more lenient gun laws compared to other states in the country.
+As a result or not, Montana experiences one of the highest gun death rates as well.

 Ultimately, it is up to Montanans to decide whether their gun laws continue to reflect their values and interests as a society or whether they will choose to change for the betterment of all.